pmndrs/xr/docs/tutorials/hit-test.md

 - **`useXRRequestHitTest`** - One-time hit test requests on demand

 Additionally, React Three XR provides the `XRHitTest` component, which is a convenience wrapper for using the `useXRHitTest` hook to perform continuous hit testing.

+All rays cast by these components originate from the source's position and are cast in the direction that the source object is oriented (quaternion).

 ## useXRHitTest Hook